DataDog/dd-sdk-android/README.md

 ### Glide

-If you use Glide to load images in your application, take a look at our [dedicated library](dd-sdk-android-glide/README.md).
+If you use Glide to load images in your application, take a look at Datadog's [dedicated library](dd-sdk-android-glide/README.md).

 ### Picasso

-If you use Picasso, let it use your `OkHttpClient`, and you'll get RUM and APM information about network requests made by Picasso.
+If you use Picasso, let it use your `OkHttpClient`, and you can get RUM and APM information about network requests made by Picasso.

 ```kotlin
         val picasso = Picasso.Builder(context)